Blackmore becomes first woman jockey to win Grand National - RFI

 The Irish repeated their dominance of Cheltenham as the first five were all trained in Ireland.

-Any Second Now, carrying the same colours of winning owner JP McManus, was third, having been badly hampered by a faller.
+Any Second Now, carrying the same colours of winning owner JP McManus, was third, having been badly hampered by Double Shuffle when he fell on the first circuit.

 Favourite backers had hopes for a while with Cloth Cap prominent, but a mistake at the 26th fence saw him pulled up before the next.